lsund/graph-visualization/README.md

 1. make padding automatic
 2. make force weights automatic
-3. check that each json object has the right number of fields

 Optimization of global minimizer, support for labels and more to come...